|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On August 25, 1942 took off piloted by 1st Lt Coleman on a mission to bomb Japanese shipping off Milne Bay but failed to find any targets.

-On August 26, 1942 one of eight B-17s that took off from Mareeba Airfield at 4:00am on a bombing mission against a Japanese convoy off Milne Bay.
+On August 26, 1942 at 4:00am took off from Mareeba Airfield as one of eight B-17s on a bombing mission against a Japanese convoy off Milne Bay.
 Inbound to the target was bad weather with a ceiling of only 2,000' or less.
 Between 6:30am to 7:45am, the formation bombed from roughly 1,500' and experienced accurate anti-aircraft fire from the ships.

 On August 29, 1942 took off from Mareeba Airfield piloted by 1st Lt Walter F. Nyblade on a bombing mission, nil results or aborted the mission.